 Be sure to cut your potatoes into equal-sized pieces so they cook evenly.

 This sheet pan shrimp boil is so good when corn is in season during the summer, but we’ve made it in the winter, too.
-I love all the flavors and how easy it is to prep and clean-up.
-Here are some more recipes we love to make, too:
+I love all the flavors and how easy it is to prep and it’s a lot less mess to clean up.
+If you’re looking for shrimp recipes, it’s a great one to try.

 Foil Sheet Pan Oven Shrimp Boil